ashdar/tools-i-use/README.md

 I used Microsoft online for a while.
 I still have a project or two that I can't easily open-source stored on TFS Online.
 ## Subversion

-This was a pretty got thing, before git took off.
+This was a fairly popular thing, before git took off.

 # Platforms-Operating Systems
 ## [Windows 10](https://www.microsoft.com/en-us/windows)